 There are scholarships, grants and bursaries available to domestic and international students across both the higher education and vocational sectors.
 Some common scholarship programs include the Australia Awards Scholarships and the International Postgraduate Research Scholarships (IPRS).
 Most universities also have their own scholarship programs.
 Scholarships are awarded based on merit and applicants typically have to demonstrate their suitability for the scholarship.
 There are no qualifying exams for scholarships in Australia.
 Here’s more information on getting a scholarship in Australia if you’d like to explore your eligibility.

 You can generally switch university degrees if you decide that what you’re studying isn’t right for you or for other professional or personal reasons, although this may not apply to scholarship students.
 It may be advisable to check out switching options when comparing universities before you decide on a particular institution.
 And if you’re already enrolled in a course program and wish to switch, you may need to talk to your department office or course tutor about possible credit point transfers.
 Keep in mind that you’ll need to satisfy your preferred degree’s entry requirements before you can apply.

-Our research revealed that a tenth of students surveyed (12%) switched their university degree, and when asked about the reasons for the change, they said:
+Our research revealed that just over a tenth of students (13%) switched their university degrees.
+When asked about the reasons for the change, they said: